macvogelsang/pd-options/README.md

 ## Features
 - Declarative option definition syntax
+- Easy to install portable class (no other dependencies!)
 - List, toggle, and slider option styles
 - Automatic saving and loading of user settings
 - Dirty read support (any Option:read() can be configured to return `nil` when value hasn't changed)
-- Ability to lock some options from being changed given a value of another option
+- Can to lock some options from being changed given a value of another option
+- Ability to favorite the values of certain options to use how you wish
+- Optional "Reset to defaults" button
+- Placeholder methods for your own sound effects

 ## Installation